 PCV Heather Sharp teaches a classroom full of kids how to make natural Neem Bug Repellant Lotion.

 Over half of a million people died from malaria last year.
 This is more people than in the average American city.
 Imagine the entire city of Atlanta being wiped off the map.
 The year before, we lost Denver.
 The year before that, all of Boston, all gone, in one fell swoop.

 The majority of these deaths took place in Africa.
 In fact there are six countries that account for over 60%!o(MISSING)f worldwide malaria deaths: Burkina Faso, Cote D’Ivoire, the DRC, Nigeria, Mozambique, and … Mali.

 Malaria has been around for centuries.
 King Tut likely died of malaria in 1332 B.C.
 This makes it seem like fighting malaria is a lost cause.
 It’s been around since forever and it’ll be around forever.
 But this isn’t true.
 Malaria is on the decline.
 As recently as 65 years ago, malaria ran rampant through the Southern US.
 So much so, that the Center for Disease Control (CDC) was established in 1946 with the mission of fighting malaria.
 But within five years, the disease disappeared.
 Can this sort of success happen in Africa?
 Without a doubt.

 Since 2000, malaria deaths have fallen by 26%!
 (MISSING)This is a huge

 PCVs bike from market to market to spread awareness about malaria and teach prevention techniques.

-This is a huge accomplishment, and I believe that we can make it up to 50% by 2015.
-2010 alone accounted for a 5% drop in malaria deaths from the previous year.
+accomplishment, and I believe that we can make it up to 50%!b(MISSING)y 2015.
+2010 alone accounted for a 5%!d(MISSING)rop in malaria deaths from the previous year.
 Zero malaria deaths is well within our reach.

 How?
 Mosquito nets